fioprotocol/fio-devhub/_docs/fio-protocol/fio-fees.md

 Although most fees are distributed within the same day, the block producer share of FIO Domain and **FIO Crypto Handle registration/renewal fees are paid out over 365 days** to properly incentivize block producers which will be processing bundled transactions over the full validity period.

+#### New User Bounties

+New user bounties are paid to the entity facilitating new FIO Crypto Handles or FIO Domain registration.
+This bounty is paid automatically and in addition to normal fee distribution and is available to any entity that integrates the FIO Protocol and creates new user engagement.
+The new user bounties are currently set to 40% of the new registration fee collected by the facilitating entity (meaning total payout will be 10% standard + 40% bounty = 50%) and will be paid until New User Bounty pool is exhausted.

 #### Example

 ![Image]({{ site.baseurl }}/assets/img/tpid.png)